How Much Are Old Baseball Cards Worth?

 - 1916 M101 Sporting News Babe Ruth Rookie Card

 One of Ruth’s earliest cards from his time with the Red Sox; highly sought after by collectors.
-Sales regularly in single digit millions.
+Sales regularly range from single- to double-digit millions.

 1950s Legends (Golden Era)